MattDodsonEnglish/English-Learning-Wiki/README.md

 an upper-intermediate level.
 What's the difference between these students?
 It's not age, and it's not some mysterious language talent.
 Look, obviously some people are better at learning some things than others.
 But talent is not the quality of a good student.
-Here are the qualities I've noted.
+These items are:

 * **Intention.** Good students speak with intention, and they practice things they have learned with intention.
 When they learn a new word they try to use